Aliases for GRB10 Gene

 GeneCards Summary for GRB10 Gene

 GRB10 (Growth Factor Receptor-Bound Protein 10) is a Protein Coding gene.
-Diseases associated with GRB10 include silver-russell syndrome and albrights hereditary osteodystrophy.
+Diseases associated with GRB10 include albright's hereditary osteodystrophy and silver-russell syndrome.
 Among its related pathways are PI-3K cascade and Signaling by GPCR.
 GO annotations related to this gene include phospholipid binding and insulin receptor binding.
 An important paralog of this gene is GRB14.

 UniProtKB/Swiss-Prot for GRB10 Gene